-There's some normative data that for normal is around about five to seven centimetres for convergence.
-But if they do wear eyeglasses, because you've got age related eye problems, then they must do that test with their eyeglasses.

-And one of the things you may say, you can get it and they will bring it right the way up to their nose and say, no, no, I can't see it double.
+Donna Sanderson-Hull There's some normative data that you know, for normal is around about five to seven centimetres for convergence.
+But you know, if they do wear eyeglasses, because you've got age related eye problems, then they must do that test with their eye.
+And one of the things you may say, you know, you can get it and they will bring it right the way up to their nose and say, no, no, I can't see it double.
 And that's why you need to make sure you're watching the eyes and are the eyes actually coming in and converging.
-Because if the eyes aren't converging, you won't get a double image.
-So if one eye is moving across, and then again, that needs further investigation if they're not able to converge, because convergence is part of your cranial nerve screening.
+Because if the eyes aren't converging, you won't get a demo image.
+So if one eye is moving across, and then again, that leads further investigation if they're not able to converge, because convergence is part of your cranial nerve screening.
 So you would need to do that.
-And we will repeat that, I'm not going to go through it again, but we'd repeat that one three times and take an average of the three.
-So then the next one of the VOMS is to look at the vestibuloocular reflex.
-So the vestibulo-ocular reflex happens at speed and it's the ability to keep our eyes still with our head moving.
-So to make sure that we are getting the vestibulo-ocular reflex, we set a metronome to 180 beats and what we're going to do is I'm going to hold this out in front, I want you to keep your eyes focused on it and turn your head side to side with your eyes focused on it.
-And if you can turn your head in time with the metronome.
-And again, you would ask for any increase in headaches any change to dizziness, nausea.
+And we will repeat that I'm not going to go through it today.
+But we'd repeat that one three times and take an average of the three.
+So then the next one of the voms is to look at the vestibular ocular reflex.
+So the stimula ocular reflex happens at speed.
+And it's the ability to keep our eyes still with our head moving.
+So to make sure that we are getting the vestibular ocular reflex, we set a metronome setter to beats and what we're going to do is get you I'm going to hold this out in front, I want you to keep your eyes focused on it and turn your head side to side with your eyes focused on it.
+And if you can turn your head in time with the metronome and again, you would ask for any increase in headaches and he changed the dizziness, nausea, dizziness Donna Sanderson-Hull to up 10.
+Okay.